tm-craggs/city-notes/Memory Lecture Notes.md

 Virtual memory vs Physical Memory.

 Virtual memory does not have a physical location.
-Swapping them is known as memory map
+Swapping them is known as memory mapping.

+Memory Management Unit - A hardware device that at run time, maps virtual to physical addresses there are many methods possible.
+The user programs deals with logical addresses and never sees the real physical addresses.
+Logical addresses are bound to physical addresses.